GrinonBarrett/Taksidos/Core Rules/Creatures/Horrornitheus.md

  • Kick: The horrornitheus may use its leg a foe within 1 yard.
 This is a melee force attack.

- • Beak Thrust: If the horrornitheus is not prone, it may use its beak to perform a piercing attack.
+ • Beak Thrust: If the horrornitheus is not prone, it may use its beak to perform a piercing attack against a foe within 1 foot.

 ---------------------